-If you have any questions about whether or not you should apply for an award please contact Anna Deacon by emailing email@example.com
+If you have any questions about whether or not you should apply for an award please contact Alice Rowan by emailing firstname.lastname@example.org

 *Please note for 2017 applicants this does not include NHS courses such as Occupational Therapy and Physiotherapy.
 For more information on why we have excluded these courses please do contact us using the details above.

 The closing date for applications for 2017 entry is 12 May 2017